autoSteve/acMqtt/README.md

 ### Prepare Home Assistant
 I don't cover installing Home Assistant here.
 You probably wouldn't be reading this if you weren't already an avid user, but if you are new then you want 'HAOS' installed somewhere (RPi, NUC, VM, old laptop, etc.), and the Googled how-to guide you want will depend on that 'somewhere'.

 Install the official Mosquitto broker.
-First up, create a HomeAssistant user 'mqtt', and give it a password of 'password' (used below), and probably hide it so it doesn't appear on dashboards (it doesn't need to be admin).
+First up, create a HomeAssistant user 'mqtt', and give it a password of 'password' (used in the 'MQTT send receive' script), and probably hide it so it doesn't appear on dashboards (it doesn't need to be admin).
 Then go to Settings, Add-ons, and from 'official' add-ons install and start Mosquitto.
 Any HA user can be used to authenticate to this Mosquitto instance, explaining the creation of the user 'mqtt'.

 Portainer might be new to you though, and this allows the creation and maintenance of containers other than those intended to be run alongside Home Assistant.
 In short, you can do pretty well whatever you want, and all from the comfort of a GUI (just don't ask the HA folks for help if you get stuck).